 The Czechoslovak government, which was striving to create a pure Slavic state, had to find other, less direct methods to eliminate the Hungarian minority.
 Yes, we are talking about the infamous 33 decrees enacted by the head of state, Edvard Benes, between May and October 1945, which were not enacted until 1946.
 These decrees directly or indirectly restricted the fundamental rights of Hungarians and Germans.

-Decree No. 33, which came into force on 2 August 1945, even deprived them of their citizenship.
+Decree No. 33, which came into force on 2 August 1945, even deprived the Hungarians of their citizenship.
 Decree No. 88 allowed for the imposition of community service throughout the country, and as a result, in the winter of 1945-46, some 40,000 Hungarians from the Highlands were deported in unheated cattle wagons to the Sudetenland in the Czech Republic.
 Many of them could never return to their homeland.

 The decrees allowed for the confiscation of Hungarian land, dismissal from their jobs, and banning of their official language and cultural associations.
 They expelled 36,000 Hungarians who had Hungarian citizenship before 1938, interned Hungarians in Pozsony (Pressburg, Bratislava), Kassa (Košice, Kaschau), and Komárom, and confiscated their homes.